 The pathway is simpler than most people expect.
 You sit and pass the qualifying exam, which for CISSP is the same adaptive exam every candidate takes, with the same passing threshold.
 If you pass but don’t yet meet the experience requirement, ISC2 automatically moves you into Associate status.
 You don’t apply separately for the Associate designation.

-From there, you have six years to accumulate the required work experience and get it endorsed by an existing ISC2 member in good standing who can verify your experience.
-Once that’s complete and submitted, ISC2 reviews and transitions you to full certification status.
-You also maintain the Associate status with the same annual maintenance fee structure as full members and the same CPE requirements.
+From there, you work to accumulate the required experience within your window, then get it endorsed by an existing ISC2 member in good standing who can verify it.
+Once that endorsement is submitted and approved, ISC2 transitions you to full certification status.
+While you hold Associate status, you keep it active by paying the annual maintenance fee and earning continuing professional education (CPE) credits each year.

 If you’re unsure whether the CISSP exam is the right starting point given your current background, the breakdown of what it actually takes to sit CISSP without five years of experience covers the eligibility nuances in detail.